zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-principles.markdown

 While it may not always be enough, this simple policy can resonate well with many people and can encourage them to be more thoughtful when making decisions.

+This simple policy also facilitates team autonomy, specifically what we call **Privileged Autonomy** (the term I first came across in a Product Thinking podcast with [Georgie Smallwood](https://www.produxlabs.com/product-thinking-blog/2021/2/17/how-to-succeed-as-a-senior-product-leader-with-georgie-smallwood)).
+Privileged Autonomy refers to how the General Architecture Decision Policy—"Decide in the Organization's Best Interests"—scales with less mature teams.
+When you have demonstrated, e.g., through your last 5 to 10 Architecture Decision Records (ADRs), that you consistently apply the Decision Criteria—particularly in terms of explicit alignment with company goals and OKRs—make clear trade-offs, deliver positive outcomes (such as improved SLOs, reduced costs and lead times, and enhanced security), and adhere to our standards while justifying any exceptions, you are empowered to make medium to high-impact decisions without needing prior approval.

+While exercising this privilege, you must still operate within the policy: cite the criteria and goal alignment, prefer options listed in Golden Paths, publish your decision records promptly, and notify any affected teams.

 <br>
 ### Golden Paths